flatcar-archive/flatcar-docs/etcd/etcd-live-cluster-reconfiguration.md

   initial_cluster_state:       new
 ```

-The above Container Linux config file can be used to provision a machine.
+The above Container Linux Config file can be used to provision a machine.
 Provisioning with a config file creates the following [drop-in][drop-in]:

 ```ini
 [Service]